nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-06-26-automount-partition.md

 lovelock ~ # mkdir /media/Data
 </pre>

-Now We&#8217;d want to be able to find out our user id and group id, this can be found out by
+Now We'd want to be able to find out our user id and group id, this can be found out by

 <pre class="brush: bash; title: ; notranslate" title="">lovelock ~ # grep nikhil /etc/passwd
 nikhil:x:1000:1001:nikhil bhardwaj:/home/nikhil:/bin/bash
 </pre>

 You can substitute nikhil with your won user name.
 With this we can see that the user id is 1000 and group id is 1001.
 Now we can add the entry for this partition in our <a href="http://linux.die.net/man/5/fstab" target="_blank">fstab</a>.
 Any text editor can be used for this.
 Do not change any of the existing data in the **/etc/fstab**.
-Add an entry as I&#8217;ve done below.
+Add an entry as I've done below.

 <pre class="brush: bash; title: ; notranslate" title="">lovelock ~ # cat /etc/fstab
 # /etc/fstab